 No. You can use our chargers on a pay-as-you-go basis, without having to register or pay a subscription fee.

-Each rapid charger is equipped to charge all EVs using the CHAdeMO, CCS or Type 2 AC (43kWh) charging standards.
+Each rapid charger is equipped to charge all EVs currently on the market, with CHAdeMO, CCS or Type 2 AC charging standards.

 You can find your nearest charge point, including all the chargers in the UK, by using Zap Map.

 You can see whether a charger and its connectors are available or experiencing issues by clicking on their location markers on Zap Map.

 Our rapid chargers have their own connectors for the CHAdeMO and CCS (DC) connections.

 Some of our chargers’ AC connections require your own standard cable.

 The emergency stop button (located on the front or left side of the charger) immediately stops charger operations.
 The charger screen will display an emergency stop message and instructions to re-set.

 If there is no emergency, you can twist the red button clockwise to release the emergency stop and return the charger to normal.